ddelcastillof/resume_python/README.md

 # Professional CV

-This is a Python version of the original CV-resume.
+This is a Python version of the original CV/resume (ddelcastillof/cv-professional).
 The CV dynamically pulls data from Google Sheets and includes automated citation scraping from Google Scholar.

 ## Key Architecture